SC34 Electrical Safety

 Person in Charge.

-• An Electrical Nominated or Authorised Person who is responsible for working on or testing low voltage equipment in accordance with Table LV3.
+• An Nominated or Authorised Person who is responsible for working on or testing low voltage equipment in accordance with Table LV3.

 3.13.
 Accompanying Safety Person